 Before you even consider changing the jewelry, you should make sure there is no more drainage from the wound.
-If you still see some discharge, you’ll need to wait it out longer.
+If you still see some discharge, you’ll need to wait a bit longer.

 To determine if you’re ready for the step of changing jewelry, try to move the jewelry you already have in.
 Wiggle and slide it around.
 Does your belly hurt?
 Does it still feel sore or tender?
 If it does, you aren’t ready yet.

 You should leave your jewelry in for approximately 4 months before you even consider changing it, and it can take longer than that if you don’t take great care of it.
 Ensure you know how to change your belly button jewelry correctly, too.